-Projections show growth in the nation's health care and social assistance sector at 17 percent more jobs in the next decade.
+EMPLOYMENT PROJECTIONS 2020 TO 2030 LEAVENWORTH CITY AND COUNTY more jobs in the next decade.
 Educational services expect to see job growth of 13 percent.
-Closely following behind and rapidly expanding job sector is the professional, scientific, and technical services (12%).
-The Kansas City, KS region expects to see employment sector growth and decline over the next ten years as follows:
+Closely following behind and rapidly expanding job sector is the professional, scientific, and technical services